ismail777777/ProjetLong/Code/DataPipelines/HandleData/README.md

 # DataBase Preparation
+cfile_extractor downloads all the files related to the request you give it, via the github api.
+Make sure your file system has this content downloaded in a folder named from_soure containing as many folders as the requests you have the extractor, each folder therefore contains the code related to a request.

-Description of your project, what it does, and any other relevant information about what your project accomplishes or its intended use.
+Description of the project, what it does, and any other relevant information about what the project accomplishes or its intended use.

 ## C++ Part
 ## Requirements